adaltas/node-krb5/README.md

 # Kerberos for Node.js

 krb5 is a Node.js native binding for kerberos.
-It is a node.js implementation of kerberos client tools, such as :
+It is a node.js implementation of kerberos client tools :
-- kinit (keytab, or password)
+* kinit (keytab, or password) : retrieve initial credentials;
-- kdestroy
+* spnego : generate a SPNEGO token.

 It uses the [MIT Kerberos] native library.
-It is also able to generate a SPNEGO token.
 [SPNEGO] is a GSS mechanism to authenticate through HTML requests.
-Please see the first example in the samples directory for a concrete use case.

 ## Installation